iechor/docs/content/contribute/style/grammar.md

 toc_max: 2
 ---

-Docker documentation should always be written in US English with US grammar.
+iEchor documentation should always be written in US English with US grammar.

 ## Acronyms and initialisms